u2ui/u2/attr/skin/README.md

 # [u2-skin] - attribute
-Change the skin of a widget (beta)
+Change the skin of a widget

 - Recalculates css color-variables
 - Sets the background and the text color